noahvogt/tibasic/README.md

-# My TI Basic Programs
+# Noah's TI Basic Program Collection

 ## Why do I use .tibasic files?

-In this repository are only **Source Code Files** instead of your typical  compiled .8xp files for your TI Calculator.
+This repository only contains .tibasic **Source Code Files** instead of your typical compiled .8xp files from your TI Calculator.
 I have made this decision to have the *freedom* to edit my ti basic programs in any text editor.
-In my eyes, using the proprietary, official [TI Connect CE](https://education.ti.com/en/products/computer-software/ti-connect-ce-sw) Editor is just a big pain.
+In my eyes, using the proprietary, official [TI Connect CE](https://education.ti.com/en/products/computer-software/ti-connect-ce-sw) editor is just a big pain.
 And don't even talk about programming directly on your TI-84.

 In short, using Source Code Files makes *editing* and *sharing* easier and better.

 ## Compiling

-There is an unmaintained FOSS *(Free and Open Source Software)* Project [on Sourceforge](https://sourceforge.net/projects/tibasic/) to compile  Source Code Files to executable .8xp files.
-There is only an official release Package for Windows, but as far as I tested it, it also worked perfectly in wine:
+There is an unmaintained FOSS *(Free and Open Source Software)* [Project on Sourceforge](https://sourceforge.net/projects/tibasic/) to compile .tibasic Source Code Files to executable .8xp files.
+There is only an official release package for Windows and unfortunately I haven't found (or even made) a GNU/Linux-Port yet.
+But as far as I have been testing, it worked perfectly in wine:

     wine [path to your .exe]/tibasic.exe [filename]